 Version Action Ву Date 3.0 Draft Fiona Prickett, Mathematics Lead December 2016 3.0 Approved Full Governing Body 2 February 2017 3.1 Draft Fiona Prickett, Mathematics Lead September 2017 3.1 Approved Full Governing Body 21 st Nov.
-2017
+2017 3.2 Draft Fiona Prickett, Mathematics Lead September 2019 3.2 Approved Full Governing Body 14 th November 2019

-Next Review Date: Autumn 2019
+Next Review Date: Autumn 2021

-1. INTRODUCTION
+1. INTRODUCTION (INTENT)

 Our Walter Infant School Policy is in line with the 2014 National Curriculum The teaching of mathematics in our school reflects the main aims and objectives of the 2014 National Curriculum.
-This policy is a statement of the school's agreed approach to the teaching of the Mathematics Curriculum.
+This policy is a statement of the school's agreed approach to the teaching of the mathematics curriculum.
 It is to inform teachers, support staff, governors, parents/carers and the school community.

 At Walter Infant School by the end of Year 2, or Key Stage 1, our aim is for our children to be 'Junior School Ready'.
-We want our children to leave Walter Infant School being able to solve mathematical problems by using and applying the skills and knowledge they have developed.
+We want our children to leave Walter Infant School and Nursery being able to solve mathematical problems by using and applying the skills and knowledge they have developed.
 Best practice approaches have been adopted by the school to facilitate Quality First Teaching (QFT).
-This policy outlines the teaching of Mathematics at Walter Infant School.
+This policy outlines the teaching of mathematics at Walter Infant School and Nursery.
 Our school's motto is 'To be the best I can be', and for this reason we want our children to leave our school being the best possible mathematician.